davidgrayston/domain_admin_ui/README.md

 Domain Admin UI
 ================

-This module allows configuration to be saved for a selected domain.
+This module allows users to switch domain to manage content and save configuration per domain

 Dependencies
 ============